 What to Expect

-At Home You must have an adult to take you home.
-You should not drive today.
+No driving today.
+You must have an adult to take you home.

 Do not drink alcohol.
 Do not take tranquilizers or sleeping pills tonight.